 Primary hypothyroidism results when the primary pathology lies in the thyroid.

-Secondary hypothyroidism is due to pathology in the anterior pituitary or due to the deficiency of the thyrotropin-releasing hormone from the hypothalamus.
+Secondary hypothyroidism is caused by a pathology in the anterior pituitary or is due to the deficiency of the thyrotropin-releasing hormone from the hypothalamus.

 Causes of primary hypothyroidism

 Chronic autoimmune causes

 - Hashimoto’s disease